thinlizzy/Caya/HOWTO.md

 window.addEventListener('load', myGame.run);
 ```

-This will display a rotating blue circle.
+This will display a blue circle orbiting around a central point.
 Note the `init` function, which is meant for initialization of variables and preparation of data.
 This function is called once as the state is being initialized.
 This happens automatically when the state is entered into for the first time, or you can initialize states manually using `myGame.initStates([state1, state2, ...])`.
 Either way, `init` is guaranteed to only be executed once.

 Note that we are **not** using `simpleLoop` in the above example.
 This means that the engine will call both `update` and `draw` functions on the active game state.

+Ideally, we would do all of our state calculations in the `update` functions and we would only use `draw` for rendering calls - however, this makes the example simpler since we don't need to bother with extra variables.
+Generally speaking, it's ok to do some calculations on the rendering side of your game, as long as you keep all the game logic updates in the `update` function.
+You should always keep performance in mind when writing any sort of code in either of these functions, as these are being updated in real time (in most cases that means about 60 times per second).
+The purpose of the `update` function is to update the game state to a renewed state, constantly keeping it afresh as it were, and the purpose of the `draw` function is to render whatever state the game is currently in, to the screen.

-See the examples folder for more examples on API usage.
+Below is a short summary of classes and functions in Caya.
+See the [examples](examples/) folder for more examples on usage.
+See the [doc](doc/) folder for API reference.

 ## Classes